ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ### Custom share profile
 {: #fs-custom}

-Custom IOPS profile specifies the total IOPS for the file share within the range for its size.
+The Custom IOPS profile specifies the total IOPS for the file share within the range for its size.
 File shares that use a custom IOPS profile can have an IOPS performance level in the range of 100-48000 IOPS.

 Table 4 shows the available IOPS ranges based on file share size.